 Evening Meals: Your evening meal isn't included in the package, but we include full details and recommendations for each evening meal in your itinerary.
 You will normally be within walking distance of a pub and/or restaurant, or where there is good food available at the accommodation, we'll book that for you.
-Allow about £30.00 per night.

-Transport to the Start & Away from the Finish: If you're struggling, get in touch and we'll give you advice.
+Allow about £20.00 per night.
+Transport to the Start & Away from the Finish: Have a look at the "Travel Info" tab above for suggestions.
+If you're still struggling, get in touch and we'll help you sort it out.